MoreKronos/One-Life-7-Days-To-Die-MOD/README.md

 ## Installation

 1. **Download the mod**:
-   [Click here to download the mod](https://github.com/MoreKronos/One-Life-7-Days-To-Die-Mod/releases) *(replace with actual download link)*
+   [Click here to download the mod](https://github.com/MoreKronos/One-Life-7-Days-To-Die-Mod/releases) scroll around for a release that suits you

 2. **Clone or download this repository** to your computer.